scheric1/laravel-env-config/readme.md

 # Laravel App Deployment
-The following is instructions on how to configure the application using Litespeed Server Environment
+The following is instructions on how to configure the application using Litespeed Server Environment with Cyberpanel

 ## Installation